CodingTrain/website-archive/_CodingChallenges/117-seven-segment.md

     source: "https://github.com/bl4ckscor3/ProcessingPlayground/tree/master/SevenSegmentDisplay"
 ---

-In this coding challenge, I make a Seven-Segment Display with the p5.js library.
-This video was inspired by [Tom Scott's video on seven-segment displays](https://youtu.be/zp4BMR88260).
+In this coding challenge, I make a Seven-Segment Display with p5.js.
+This video is inspired by Tom Scott's:[What's The Longest Word You Can Write With Seven-Segment Displays?](https://youtu.be/zp4BMR88260).